Site icon The Rural Think Tank

 The church should not surrender that ground.
 It should learn to see it clearly.

-How do we start understanding the digital relationship map of our students?
+How can we learn the real relationship map of our community?

 Exit mobile version